rlane/Oort-legacy/README.md

 RISC is a programming game currently in early development.
-Two or more space fleets, each ship individually controlled by the player's Lua code, battle in 2-dimensional space.
-The game simulates Newtonian physics with the simplification that ships can thrust and shoot in any direction.
+Two or more space fleets, each ship individually controlled by the player's Lua code, battle in 2-dimensional space with Newtonian physics.

 Compilation
 -----------